jtremesay/jssg/README.md

 Just put your md files in `yourapp/content/posts` and `yourapp/content/pages` and JSSG will autodiscover them.

-You have full access to the django template engine in the markdown, have fun!
+The content of the file is processed by the django template engine before being rendered as markdown.
+So you can use the full power of the [template language](https://docs.djangoproject.com/en/5.1/ref/templates/language/).

 ### Page